 6. Preponderance of evidence standard; The Student Conduct Board’s determination shall be made on the basis of whether it is more likely than not that the Responding Party violated the Student Code.
 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Student Code proceedings.
 If a Responding Party, with notice, does not appear before a Student Conduct Board Hearing, the information in support of the alleged violation shall be presented and considered even in their absence.

 7. The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation between Parties, and/or other witness during the hearing.
-In as such, by providing separate facilities, and/or by permitting participation by speaker phone, skype, written statement, or other means, as necessary under the determination of the Dean of Students.
+In as such, by providing separate facilities, and/or by permitting participation by speaker phone, video conference, written statement, or other means, as necessary under the determination of the Managing Director for Student Affairs.

 1. The following sanctions may be imposed upon any student found to have violated the Student Code: